marko-js/run/packages/run/README.md

 Once stable @marko/run will replace @marko/serve and improves upon that project in several critical ways.

-1. Special "route files" (eg `+page.marko`) improve the developer ergonomics quite substantially.
-While they may cause a double take initially, making these explicit allows colocating additional components, tests, stories, config, utilities and whatever else you need along side the page components.
-With `@marko/serve` it was far to easy to "accidentally" serve some of your test fixtures :see-no-evil:.
+1. Special "route files" (e.g. `+page.marko`) improve the developer ergonomics quite substantially.
+While they may cause a double take initially, making these explicit allows colocating additional components, tests, stories, config, utilities, and whatever else you need alongside the page components.
+With `@marko/serve` it was far too easy to "accidentally" serve some of your test fixtures :see-no-evil:.
 2. @marko/serve was built around Webpack.
-Since Webpack doesn't have great support for SSR'd apps it meant that a lot of this work was up to us.
+Since Webpack doesn't have great support for SSR, a lot of this work was up to us.
 This was not only a maintenance burden but also lead to some rough edges such as no HMR support (just full page reloading in dev).
-By switching to Vite with first class SSR support things all come together much more smoothly.
-And we're in good company (LINK TO OTHER META FRAMEWORKS ON VITE)!
+By switching to Vite with its first-class SSR support, things all come together much more smoothly. <!-- TODO: And we're in good company (LINK TO OTHER META FRAMEWORKS ON VITE)! -->
-3. @marko/serve was primarily designed with a node target in mind. @marko/run instead supports an "adaptor" model, where you can author in web standard apis and build your application to run in Node, Deno, Netlify, Cloudflare and even a static site.
+3. @marko/serve was primarily designed with a node target in mind. @marko/run instead supports an "adapter" model, where you can author in web standard APIs and build your application to run in Node, Deno, Netlify, Cloudflare, and even a static site.
-4. The programatic api of `@marko/serve` left some to be desired which made it difficult to integrate into existing development servers and projects.
-Because of this public facing eBay applications (The largest consumer of Marko) we're note able to bring in `@marko/serve`.
-With `@marko/run` we've worked from the ground up to ensure a flexible enough programatic api to allow embedding in existing complex applications.
-Because of this we're confident that `@marko/run` will see much more use than `@marko/serve` and more investment from us!
+4. The programmatic API of `@marko/serve` left some to be desired which made it difficult to integrate into existing development servers and projects.
+Because of this, public-facing applications at eBay (the largest consumer of Marko) were not able to bring in `@marko/serve`.
+With `@marko/run` we've worked from the ground up to ensure a flexible enough programmatic API to allow embedding in existing complex applications.
+Because of this, we're confident that `@marko/run` will see much more use than `@marko/serve` and more investment from us!
-5. Built in layout management.
-Strictly speaking Marko does not need the concept of `+layout.marko` "route file".
+5. Built-in layout management.
+Strictly speaking, Marko does not need the concept of `+layout.marko` "route file".
 If you've used Marko before you know it's very easy to treat layouts as normal components.
-But by bringing these layouts into the router we're able to reduce the amount of JavaScript naively sent to the browser, reduce the amount of boilerplate, and prime ourselves for some plans we have post Marko 6 :eyes:.
+But by bringing these layouts into the router we're able to reduce the amount of JavaScript naively sent to the browser, reduce the amount of boilerplate, and prime ourselves for some plans we have for after Marko 6 is out :eyes:.

-There's more of course, but we're committed to make `@marko/run` _the best way_ to build a Marko application.
+There's more of course, but we're committed to making `@marko/run` the _best way_ to build a Marko application.